memgraph/docs/docs/reference-guide/configuration.md

 configuration file, in a file pointed to by the `MEMGRAPH_CONFIG` environment variable or by passing arguments on the command line.

-Each configuration setting is in the form: `--setting-name=value` .
+Each configuration setting is in the form: `--setting-name=value`.

 You can check the current configuration by using the following query (privilege level `CONFIG` is required):
 ```opencypher
 SHOW CONFIG;
 ```

+If you are using a multi-tenant architecture, all isolated databases share identical configurations.
+At the moment, there is no way to specify a per-database configuration.

 ## Bolt